Aqua5lad/Project-2018/README.md

 ![Histogram 1](https://github.com/Aqua5lad/Project-2018/blob/master/Hist%20SW.png)

-While not quite a normal distribtion ("Bell Curve"), it does show a concentration of observations in & around the mean value of 4.4cm.
-So the variation of sepal widths across the 150 flowers measured was close to what one might expect.
+While not quite a normal distribtion ("Bell Curve"), it does show a concentration of observations in & around the mean of 3.054 cm.
+So the variation of sepal widths across the 150 flowers measured was not very pronounced.

 In contrast to this, with a standard deviation of 1.759, the variable for petal length suggests a widely dispersed distribution, worthy of further investigation.
 So the petal lengths have been plotted in a histogram, once again using the [matplotlib](https://matplotlib.org/) program in python.
 The result is as follows: